Storing and Accessing SharedPreferences

 String setting = sharedPreferences.getString("keyName", "defaultValue");

-This will either grab the value that was previously set with the key of "keyName" or will return the string "defaultValue" if it is not found.
-That's all there is to it.
+This will either grab the value that was previously set with the key of “keyName” or will return the string “defaultValue” if it is not found.
+Note that SharedPreferences.getString(key, defValue) is declared with a @Nullable return type — Kotlin sees it as String?, so coerce with ?: (or declare the variable as String?) rather than assigning directly to a non-null String.